Supernova production of axion-like particles coupling to electrons, reloaded: Data Availability

 \acknowledgments

 We thank Georg Raffelt for useful conversations.
+We also thank Giuseppe Lucente for pointing out our inconsistent use of the loop-induced ALP-photon coupling, which is corrected in this version.
 DFGF is supported by the Alexander von Humboldt Foundation (Germany).
 TP acknowledges support from NSF grant PHY-2020275 (Network for Neutrinos, Nuclear Astrophysics, and Symmetries (N3AS)).
 EV is supported by the Italian MUR Departments of Excellence grant 2023-2027 ``Quantum Frontiers'' and by Istituto Nazionale di Fisica Nucleare (INFN) through the Theoretical Astroparticle Physics (TAsP) project.
 Computations for this research were performed on the Pennsylvania State University’s Institute for Computational and Data Sciences’ Roar Collab supercomputer.

 \begin{widetext}